govau/service-manual/content/starting-team/digital-capability-team/intro.md

 Every service a team works on together will increase the team’s digital capability.
 It will also increase the ability of each person in the team to work together.

-Where possible, the team should be consistent from Discovery through to the when the service goes live, and beyond.
+Where possible, the team should be consistent from Discovery through to when the service goes live, and beyond.